roytang/blog/content/post/2018/10/why-im-not-an-entrepreneur.md

 **Government red tape and paperwork**

 I have a friend who manages a small business for his family, as he's often ranting about the situation here in the Philippines, about how there's always a lot of filing requirements, many of which don't make sense and are seemingly designed to make it easier for unscrupulous employees to bilk you for money.
-A direct quote: "It is literally easier to cheat on taxes and filing requirements via connections/bribery than it is to make a good faith effort to follow regulations.&#8221; This is not something I would want to deal with.
+A direct quote: "It is literally easier to cheat on taxes and filing requirements via connections/bribery than it is to make a good faith effort to follow regulations."
+This is not something I would want to deal with.

 **Hiring other people**